RescueStationCIC/BleachPackers/README.md

 lat: latitude
 lon: longitude
-alt: altitude - actually the height above the camera, in metres
+alt_m: altitude - actually the height above the camera, in metres
+height_m: height - the scale height of the extent of the model, in m
 opacity: opacity - floating point number between 0 (transparent) and 1 (opaque)
 period_s: rotation - the number of seconds to compplete a full revolution default is 0)